PratikSrivastava028/PratikSrivastava028/README.md

 💫 About Me:
 <br> A MERN Stack Developer and AI Enthusiast from Uttar Pradesh, India, with a strong foundation in full-stack development, RESTful APIs, AI integration, and modern web application architecture.<br>
-I specialize in building efficient, scalable, and user-centric digital solutions using technologies like React, Next.js, Node.js, Express.js, MongoDB, and Generative AI.
+I specialize in building efficient, scalable, and user-centric digital solutions using technologies like React, Next.js, Node.js, Express.js, MongoDB, and Generative AI.<br>

-I’m passionate about solving complex problems through clean architecture, modular code, and thoughtful design.<br> My work focuses on creating robust backend systems, intelligent AI-driven tools, and real-time communication platforms.
+I’m passionate about solving complex problems through clean architecture, modular code, and thoughtful design.<br> My work focuses on creating robust backend systems, intelligent AI-driven tools, and real-time communication platforms.<br>
 My portfolio reflects a combination of practical experience, continuous learning, and a deep interest in building meaningful and impactful tech solutions.<br>
 I bring proven strengths in teamwork, leadership, adaptability, and analytical problem-solving, refined through internships, hackathons, and hands-on project development.<br>